Skip to main content

 src/app ├── main.ts ├── app.config.ts ├── app.component.ts ├── holidays │ ├── data │ │ ├── index.ts │ │ ├── internal.service.ts │ │ └── holidays-data.service.ts │ ├── feature │ │ ├── index.ts │ │ └── holidays-facade.service.ts │── core │ ├── header.component.ts │ ├── footer.component.ts

-The directories src/app/holidays/data and src/app/holidays/feature are considered modules.
-All other files are part of the root module, which is automatically tagged with root by Sheriff.
-This tag cannot be changed, and the root module does not include an index.ts file.
-By default, importing from the root module is not permitted.
+The directories src/app/holidays/data and src/app/holidays/feature are barrel modules.
+All other files are part of the root module, which is automatically tagged with root by Sheriff

 Manual Tagging

-To assign tags manually, you need to provide a tagging object in the sheriff.config.ts file.
-The keys in this object represent the module directories, and the corresponding values are the tags assigned to those modules.
+The keys of modules represent the module directories, and the corresponding values are the tags assigned to those modules.

 The following snippet demonstrates a configuration where four directories are assigned both a domain and a module type: